slphyx/SIR_model/README.md

 fitting SIR model

 - fitting.nb #the slides
-- code4mcmc.R %the stan code for MCMC
+- code4mcmc.R #the stan code for MCMC